jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W1.md

 | Project Description PDF | `Name-Lastname-PhotoFilm.pdf`     |

 > ⚠️ **Follow the submission protocols carefully.
 Incorrect submissions may result in lost points.**
+> ❗ **Attendance and engagement are part of the rubric.**
+You are expected to work actively during class time and participate in all in-class activities.

 ---